nest/nest-extension-module/README.rst

 .. attention::

-   Please note that the code in this repository is compatible with the latest NEST version only; in particular the git "master" branch on https://github.com/nest/nest-simulator.
+   Please note that the code in this repository will not work with NEST 3.6 or earlier.
+It is adapted to NEST Master as of 15 December 2023.
+   It will in general be kept up-to-date with the git "master" branch on https://github.com/nest/nest-simulator.
 For 2.x versions of NEST, see the extension module example in ``examples/MyModule`` of the source distribution.